wdecoster/ECHO-pipeline/README.md

 - TR catalog path
 - Length of flanking regions for TE and TR analysis

-> An example `config.yaml` file is provided.
-Copy it and customize it for your own analysis.
+> An example `config.yaml` file is provided in profiles/slurm_profile/.
+You can create your own slurm profile directory in profiles/ and copz the config.yaml there an customize it for your own analysis.

 ---